 How are Car Transport Costs Calculated?

-The most frustrating thing for many people is that car transport companies don’t make it easy to understand how shipping rates are calculated.
+The most frustrating thing for many people is that car transport companies don’t make it easy to understand how car transport costs are calculated.

 You could potentially end up paying hundreds of dollars to transport a car interstate but do you really know what you’re paying for?

-So, here’s a quick breakdown of the most common factors that our car transport companies take into account when determining the price of shipping a car:
+So, here’s a quick breakdown of the most common factors that many car transport companies take into account when determining the price to ship a car:

 Car Transport Company Reputation

 The vehicle transport industry is actually pretty unregulated and there are many, many questionable car transport companies out there.

 Going with the cheapest vehicle transport company is not always the best idea.

 In fact, one of the worst things you can do when shipping a car is to pick the company that offers the cheapest rate.

 Words on a company’s website are pretty cheap to put up and the “fine print” in their terms of service means you might only really discover the true quality of the vehicle transport company after it’s too late.